 The plight of victims in situations similar to Charuka’s gain little attention from the media.
 Today, Charuka is still in the process of seeking justice from those who have abused her.
-But she emphasised how grateful she is to the organisations and people who have helped her.
+But she emphasised how grateful she is to the non-governmental organisations such as STOP and people who have helped her.
 Their kindness has allowed her to leave her wretched employer and provided her with shelter.

 *All names and identifying information have been changed to protect the identity of the survivors.